 David Madland is a senior fellow at the Center for American Progress and the senior adviser to the American Worker Project at the Center for American Progress Action Fund.
 He has been called “one of the nation’s wisest young scholars” by Washington Post columnist E.J.
 Dionne Jr.

-Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, forthcoming) and Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class (University of California Press, 2015).
+Madland is the author of Re-Union: How Bold Labor Reforms Can Repair, Revitalize, and Reunite the United States (Cornell University Press, 2021) and Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class (University of California Press, 2015).
+Mary Kay Henry, president of SEIU, says, “David's work is creating a North Star for how we increase workers' power in the economy and democracy.”

 He has appeared frequently on television shows, including “PBS NewsHour” and CNN’s “Crossfire”; been cited in such publications as The New York Times, The Wall Street Journal, The Washington Post, and The New Yorker; and been a guest on dozens of radio talk shows across the United States.
 He has testified before Congress on a number of occasions, as well as several state legislatures.

-Madland has a doctorate in government from Georgetown University and received his bachelor’s degree from the University of California, Berkeley.
+Madland received his doctorate in government from Georgetown University and has a bachelor’s degree from the University of California, Berkeley.
 At American Progress, he previously served as the Managing Director for Economic Policy and the Director of the American Worker Project.